vitiral/artifact/artifact-data/design/purpose.md

   "sanity" tests to verify that they work according to user input.
 - [[TST-data-fuzz]]: scaleable fuzz testing design
 - [[TST-data-interop]]: interop testing strategy.

+# TST-data-framework
+There shall be a "interop test framework" constructed for doing interop testing.
+The basic design is:
+- *Each test is a full project* (folder with a `.art` folder, source files and design documents).
+- Each test contains assertions in various files.
+The assertions cover various stages of loading the project:
+  - `project/assert_load_lints.yaml`: expected lints while loading.
+  - `project/assert_project.yaml`: the expected resulting project.
+If not included, it is expected that the project is `None`.
+  - `project/assert_project_lints.yaml`: expected lints from linting the project.
+- The assertion files are an exact *explicit* version of the expected project.

 # TST-data-fuzz
 All data objects shall be designed from the beginning to be fuzz tested, so